-Mafube Local Municipality is yet to develop and adopt a Performance Management Framework to regulate the performance management system in the municipality.
+Mafube Local Municipality has developed and adopt a Performance Management Framework to regulate the performance management system in the municipality.
 The framework will provide guidelines on the development and implementation of the organisational performance management system.

 The objectives of institutionalising a Performance Management System, beyond the fulfilling of legislative requirements, is to serve as a primary mechanism to monitor, review and improve the implementation of the municipality's IDP.
 In doing so, it should fulfil the following functions: